nitishnalan/TicketBookingSystem/README.md

 # TicketBookingSystem
 Build Instructions:
 o	This is a maven project.
-So the pre-requisite o	The zip file which you shall receive would be named ticket-booking-system.zip. o	Please unzip the file in your local system.
+So, the pre-requisite to build this is project is to have Maven installed on your system, and add its path to Environment Variables. o	The zip file which you shall receive would be named ticket-booking-system.zip. o	Please unzip the file in your local system.
 Please go inside the project folder ticket-booking-system.You should be able to see a file with a name ‘pom.xml’.
 Please open the command prompt and point it to location of the folder which consists the above-mentioned file (i.e. pom.xml). o	Run the maven command: ‘mvn compile’.
 This command shall compile all the class files on your system.